ieeeuoft/FYA-Arduino-LED-Workshop/README.md

 # 2023-FYA-Arduino-LED-Workshop
-UofT IEEE Student Branch FYA Workshop for Arduino and LED Matricies
+IEEE University of Toronto Student Branch FYA Workshop for Arduino and LED Matricies

 final_version contains code used to demonstrate a LED matrix circuit.
 This circuit was used to teach IEEE Tech Team first year associates about the fundamentals of Arduino programming and circuit building.